appium/appium/docs/finding-elements.md

 Appium additionally supports some of the [Mobile JSON Wire Protocol](https://code.google.com/p/selenium/source/browse/spec-draft.md?repo=mobile) locator strategies

 * `-ios uiautomation`: a string corresponding to a recursive element search using the UIAutomation library (iOS-only)
+* `accessibility id`: a string corresponding to a recursive element search using the Id/Name that the native Accessibility options utilize.

 ###Tag name mapping